 Jennifer Taylor Home has seen a conversion rate increase of 49.7% with their customer content integration, including a 22.06% interaction rate.
 Numbers like these make UGC a no-brainer.

-Not only will you see an increase back in sales with UGC, but it also helps your brand save money, time and resources on creating content by leveraging the content that’s being produced for you.
+Not only will you see an increase in sales with UGC, but also it will help your brand save money, time and resources on creating content by leveraging the content that’s being produced for you.
 It’s a more sustainable content strategy with the added bonus of a devoted brand community!

 Jennifer Taylor Home also agrees with Riviera Maison on the importance of giving your customers the best chance to understand how your home decor products will fit into their home.